 1. Practice Good Posture

 Good posture is about more than finding a comfortable position to work in, or what “feels right.”
 Especially when you consider that some positions, while comfortable for the worker, may not be ergonomically correct.
-To complicate matters further, some shifting and movement in position throughout the day can even be useful for some workers with and without disabilities.

 Repeating the same movement continuously through the day can cause strains.
 If it is possible to alternate tasks, it is advisable to do so.
 If job rotation or alternating tasks throughout the shift is unrealistic, be sure to incorporate several rest breaks.
 Stretch during breaks, or do simple exercises to keep your muscles and tendons from becoming tense or strained.

-3. Lift with your Knees
+3. Lift with your knees

 Be sure that if your job involves lifting, that you are trained in manual material handling, and that you practice proper lifting techniques.
 Never lift with the muscles in your back.
 Lift with your knees.

-4. Get a Good Chair
+4. Get a good chair

 If you sit at desk all or most of the day, you need an ergonomic chair that has various settings for a variety of seated postures.
 The best chairs have adjustable height, arm rest, lumbar support, and seat pan depth settings.
 If your feet don’t reach the floor, a foot rest should be used in conjunction with the chair, and remember: it doesn’t matter how well the chair is adjusted if you do not sit in it properly!
-Standard chairs — even the best ones — may not work for workers with certain disabilities, so be sure to make accommodations for workers who require them.
+Standard chairs — even the best ones — may not work for team members with certain disabilities, so be sure to make accommodations for people who require them.

-5. Make your Computer Work for You
+5. Make your computer work for you

 Your computer station needs to work for you.
 Your keyboard and mouse should be at the same level, with the weight of your arms supported by the armrests of the chair.
 The keyboard and mouse should also be positioned so that your wrists remain straight.
 If you need to look at documents as you type, ensure that you have a document holder.
 All other required tools, such as staplers, pens or pencils, and your phone, should be within reach.
 If you use the phone frequently, opt for a headset over cradling the phone between your ear and shoulder.

-6. Look after your Eyes
+6. Look after your eyes

 OSG can Help